 What is it about the word “no” that makes it so hard to say?
 It’s a simple, one-syllable word.
 And yet, despite your best intentions, when you try to say “no,” you utter “yes” instead.
 But saying yes to everything isn’t realistic — or healthy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Psychologist Scott Bea, PsyD, offers insight into why it’s so hard to just say no, plus tips for how to stay sane by saying yes less often.
+Psychologist Scott Bea, PsyD, offers insight into why it’s so hard to just say no, plus tips for how to stay less stressed by saying yes less often.

-“The human brain likes the feeling of closure: People often strive for the feeling that everything is right and finished,” says Dr. Bea.
-“Often people work late, only to stay even later when a new email comes.
+“The human brain likes the feeling of closure: People often strive for the feeling that everything is right and finished,” explains Dr. Bea.
+“Often, people work late, only to stay even later when a new email comes.
 They want to tend to it so their inbox is clear the next day.”

 Other reasons people tend to say yes too often:

-“There’s a lack of balance in our lives when we do too much,” notes Dr. Bea.
+“There’s a lack of balance in our lives when we do too much,” says Dr. Bea.
 “Overdoing anything — whether working, eating or exercising — can have painful consequences.”

 Those consequences could include:

 Pinpointing when saying yes will have painful consequences isn’t always easy.